- Frequently Asked Questions

 - Accepted payment types include: Visa, Mastercard, American Express, Visa Debit, and Mastercard Debit.

-- Changes to a reservation can be made for a charge of $6.00 (plus tax) per vessel, provided that space is available.
+- Changes to a reservation can be made for a charge of $6.00 (plus tax), provided that space is available.
 No changes are permitted 28 days or less before the departure date.

-- Cancellations are subject to a $6.00 (plus tax) per vessel cancellation charge.
+- Cancellations are subject to a $6.00 (plus tax) per cancellation charge.

 - Refunds – If a trip is cancelled more than 28 days before the departure date, customers receive a full refund less cancellation and non-refundable reservation charges.
 If cancellations are made with 28 or less days notice, no refunds apply.
 Transaction (reservation, change, cancellation) charges are non-refundable.